|History of SEWFARS

 SEWFARS’ entry into the digital world was the ownership and maintenance of the “WIDEL” packet node on 145.07 MHz from 1991 to 1995.
 With the rise in Automated Position Reporting System (APRS) activity, WIDEL was reconfigured to run as an APRS digipeater in 1995 on 144.39 Mhz with the callsign K9ABC-10.

 In September 2007 the K9ABC-10 primary and backup hardware was reassigned K9ABC-1 to agree with current APRS equipment type contentions.
-K9ABC-1 is a widely used APRS digipeater in Southern Wisconsin.
+K9ABC-1 (now W9TJK-1) is a widely used APRS digipeater in Southern Wisconsin.

 Serving Local Communities with Reliability and Coverage